-Young parents who use e-cigarettes believe devices are safer for those around themMay 4th, 2014 in Health /
+Young parents who use e-cigarettes believe devices are safer for those around themMay 4, 2014 in Medicine & Health / Health

 Many young parents are using electronic cigarettes, and despite any evidence for safety, the vast majority of young adults who have used the devices believe they are less harmful than regular cigarettes, according to research to be presented Sunday, May 4, at the Pediatric Academic Societies (PAS) annual meeting in Vancouver, British Columbia, Canada.